-There are three key parameters:
+There are three key parameters for the geometry of the Cubic Stewart platform:

 - H height of the Stewart platform (distance from fix base to mobile platform) - H_c height of the cube, as shown in Figure 3.2a - H{CoM} height of the center of mass with respect to the mobile platform.
 It is also the cube's center.